hapifhir/hapi-fhir-jpaserver-starter/README.md

 docker-compose up
 ```

-matchbox will be available at [http://localhost:8080/matchbox/fhir](http://localhost:8080/matchbox/fhir)
+Matchbox will be available at [http://localhost:8080/matchbox/fhir](http://localhost:8080/matchbox/fhir)
-matchbox-gui will be available at [http://localhost:8080/matchbox/#/](http://localhost:8080/matchbox/#/)
+Matchbox-gui will be available at [http://localhost:8080/matchbox/#/](http://localhost:8080/matchbox/#/)

 Export the DB data: